lpFun

 )

-# Embed the approximate derivative into a bigger polynomial space space
+# Embed coefficients into a larger polynomial space

 spatial_dimension=3,